 - From the Configure section, select the Topics tile.

 - Select the three vertical dots next to a topic and then click Edit to edit the topic name, description, and then target it to audiences.
 To select an audience, either scroll to the audience name, or start typing its name until you see the audience.
 Select the checkbox next to an audience to include it in the topic.

 If no audiences are defined for the topic, every user is included in the topic.
 Note: See Topic vs. Audience.

 To target a campaign to the right audiences:

-- To select an audience click on @audience to populate the list of audiences.
-Select it to include it in the campaign.
+- To select an audience click into or seach in the audiences box.
+Select the audience/s to include it in the campaign.

 If no audiences are defined for the campaign, the campaign will target every user.

 Where Do Audiences Come From?

 To save you time, Firstup creates a number of audiences for you by predicting which audiences you will find useful.
 But if you want to get even more specific, you can create a custom audience in several ways.

 To open the Audiences page, click on the People tab and then Audiences.